 What are the best ways to stay informed with what is going on at UACCM?

-All students should sign up for the UACCM Emergency Alert System early in their first semester.
+All students are automatically entered into the UACCM Emergency Alert System.
 This system allows campus administrators to quickly communicate with students via text messaging and phone call in the event of an urgent situation on campus.
-To sign up for the Emergency Alert System, please log into the My UACCM Portal with your user ID and password.
-Select the Emergency Alert tab and follow the instructions for submitting your emergency contact information.

 When is my tuition due?

 Tuition and fees are due by the beginning of the semester.